TimothySpit/DroidMateFrontEnd/README.md

 ### 2. Do the build ###

-1. Import the project in Eclipse.
+1. Import the project in Eclipse as an maven project.

 2. Setup a Tomcat Server in Eclipse (Window->Preferences->Server->Runtime Environment->Add) by selecting a Apache Tomcat Server 8.0 and set the path to the installed Tomcat 8.0 directory.